awsdocs/amazon-aurora-user-guide/doc_source/Aurora.AuroraMySQL.Overview.md

 ## Amazon Aurora MySQL and spatial data<a name="Aurora.AuroraMySQL.Spatial"></a>

- The following list summarizes the main Aurora MySQL spatial features and explains how they correspond to spatial features in MySQL\.
+ The following list summarizes the main Aurora MySQL spatial features and explains how they correspond to spatial features in MySQL:
-+  Aurora MySQL 1\.x supports the same [spatial data types](https://dev.mysql.com/doc/refman/5.6/en/spatial-types.html) and [spatial relation functions](https://dev.mysql.com/doc/refman/5.6/en/spatial-relation-functions-object-shapes.html) as MySQL 5\.6\.
++  Aurora MySQL 1\.x supports the same spatial data types and spatial relation functions as MySQL 5\.6\.
+For more information about these data types and functions, see [Spatial Data Types](https://dev.mysql.com/doc/refman/5.6/en/spatial-types.html) and [Spatial Relation Functions](https://dev.mysql.com/doc/refman/5.6/en/spatial-relation-functions-object-shapes.html) in the MySQL 5\.6 documentation\.
-+  Aurora MySQL 2\.x supports the same [spatial data types](https://dev.mysql.com/doc/refman/5.7/en/spatial-types.html) and [spatial relation functions](https://dev.mysql.com/doc/refman/5.7/en/spatial-relation-functions-object-shapes.html) as MySQL 5\.7\.
++  Aurora MySQL 2\.x supports the same spatial data types and spatial relation functions as MySQL 5\.7\.
+For more information about these data types and functions, see [Spatial Data Types](https://dev.mysql.com/doc/refman/5.7/en/spatial-types.html) and [Spatial Relation Functions](https://dev.mysql.com/doc/refman/5.7/en/spatial-relation-functions-object-shapes.html) in the MySQL 5\.7 documentation\.
++  Aurora MySQL 3\.x supports the same spatial data types and spatial relation functions as MySQL 8\.0\.
+For more information about these data types and functions, see [Spatial Data Types](https://dev.mysql.com/doc/refman/8.0/en/spatial-types.html) and [Spatial Relation Functions](https://dev.mysql.com/doc/refman/8.0/en/spatial-relation-functions-object-shapes.html) in the MySQL 8\.0 documentation\.
-+  Aurora MySQL 1\.x and 2\.x both support spatial indexing on InnoDB tables\.
++  Aurora MySQL supports spatial indexing on InnoDB tables\.
 Spatial indexing improves query performance on large datasets for queries on spatial data\.
-In MySQL, spatial indexing for InnoDB tables isn't available in MySQL 5\.6, but is available in MySQL 5\.7\.
-Both Aurora MySQL 1\.x and 2\.x use a different spatial indexing strategy than MySQL for high performance with spatial queries\.
+In MySQL, spatial indexing for InnoDB tables isn't available in MySQL 5\.6, but is available in MySQL 5\.7 and 8\.0\.
+Aurora MySQL uses a different spatial indexing strategy than MySQL for high performance with spatial queries\.
 The Aurora spatial index implementation uses a space\-filling curve on a B\-tree, which is intended to provide higher performance for spatial range scans than an R\-tree\.

 The following data definition language \(DDL\) statements are supported for creating indexes on columns that use spatial data types\.